PeteyLumpkins/LinearEquationsSolver/README.md

 Process finished with exit code 0
 ```
 After we enter each of the rows in the coefficient matrix, the program will solve the system and print out the solution.
+### Disclaimers and Potential Bugs
+- This program does not work with complex numbers.
+It is something I'd like to implement in the future, but for now it only works with floating point values and integers.
+- The program assumes that your input is valid.
+If you say that your system of equations has 3 variables and 3 equations, the program expects 4 coefficients per row.
+If you enter more than 4 coefficients the program will produce an incorrect result.